 Delays to repair programme

-Whirlpool’s repair programme was plagued with delays, with many thousands of people being told they would have to wait months before their tumble dryer could be repaired.
-In the meantime, Whirlpool said that the faulty tumble dryers were safe to use as long as people emptied the filter every time they used it, were in the house when the tumble dryer was being used and were not asleep at the time (!).
+Originally, Whirlpool offered to repair or ‘modify’ the tumble dryers.
+But this repair programme was plagued with delays, with many thousands of people being told they would have to wait months before their tumble dryer could be repaired.
+In the meantime, Whirlpool said that the faulty tumble dryers were safe to use as long as people emptied the filter every time they used it, were in the house when the tumble dryer was being used and were not asleep at the time.

 What about modified tumble dryers?